Canadian-Geospatial-Platform/geospatial_dataVisualization/README.md

-# geospatial_dataVisualization
+# Geospatial Data Visualization

-Data visualization using D3 Js building different kind of chart( depending of the data processing) could be use on the Geospatial platform project..
+Using D3 Js Library we can build differents type of Chart Like.
+- Pie Chart.
+- Bar Chart.
+- Line Chart.
+- Histogram Chart.